 “I now rejoice in my sufferings for you”

 Paul suffered for the church at Colosse.
 When he brought the gospel to them, many rejected him.
 He viewed this suffering in presenting the gospel as a joy.
 He sat in jail because of the gospel.
 It was an honor to suffer for his Savior.

 Inner orientation to God enables us to orient to suffering.

-This has nothing to do with masochism where we love to hit ourselves over the head and say that, “It feels good when I stop!”
+This has nothing to do with masochism, where we love to hit ourselves over the head and say, “It feels good when I stop!”
 This is not self-hypnosis.
-In the ministry we must walk in the Spirit.
+In the ministry, we must walk in the Spirit.
 When we do, the result will be joy (Gal.
 5:22).
 Joy is an inner orientation to life that throws a protective covering around us.
 In doing so, God keeps us from bitterness.
-No instability can come from criticism, persecution or slander when we orient to God’s plan.
+No instability can come from criticism, persecution, or slander when we orient to God’s plan.
 Any other attitude than joy will torpedo our orientation to God.
 No one can stay in ministry unless he/she lives the Spirit filled life.
 All the money or approbation in the world is not worth it.